Top Free Online Resources to Learn Coding

 HTML and CSS

 This website will teach you CSS fundamentals that are used in setting up a website’s layout.
-It’s best for those who already have basic HTML and CSS know-how.
+It’s best for those who already have basic knowledge on HTML and CSS.

-HTML beginner tutorial here.
-(They also offer intermediate and advanced HTML tutorials.)
-And ones on CSS.
+HTML beginner tutorial here (They also offer intermediate and advanced HTML tutorials.).

 Created by Code School.
 Quick and perfect for absolute beginners.
 (Warning: JS in real life is a lot tougher.)
 9 mini-lessons.
 At the end, it points you to more in-depth JS learning materials.